Lennyest/Javascript-AI-Project/README.md

 Create a .env file in your cloned directory with this variable containing your OpenAI API Key.
 > OPENAI = "here-goes-your-key"

-Run the server.js file using node (node server.js) and launch the website, the website will send and api request to the server and receive a generate image from the AI generation.
+Run the server.js using node (node server.js) and launch the website seperately, the website will send an api request to the server and receive a generated image.

 ![Logo](https://i.imgur.com/ud93Me2.png)